 It ever it seems God is silent and leaving you without any help in a difficult time – He may just be saying “Keep going!
 Trust me.”
 What a difference a month can make.
 A few months ago I’d come home crying every day and very upset and yet now everyone is being ridiculously nice to me.
 I feel like I’m in the Twilight Zone.
 But as Proverbs 16:7 says: When a man’s ways please the Lord, he makes even his enemies to be at peace with him.

 You might think this is the end of the story, but just when it seemed things at work were turning a corner, the company hired another girl around our age.
 At first, we got along great.
-But it was soon obvious her and my other colleague were – as the saying goes – two peas in a pod.
-And unfortunately they found pleasure in trying to torment me.
+But it was soon obvious she and my other colleague were – as the saying goes – two peas in a pod.
+And unfortunately, they found pleasure in trying to torment me.

 I think they disliked me more because I didn’t play their games and didn’t push back.
 And so I continued to pray.
 “Lord, help me forgive them.
 Help me love them the way you do.”
 I had to repeat this every morning on my way to work.
 The thing about the Bible is, it promises that whenever we pray according to God’s will, He hears us.